top of page

 • Am I living authentically or performing for approval?

 Purpose requires honesty and stillness.
 You cannot discover it while constantly distracted.
+One powerful strategy is to schedule “purpose pauses” throughout your week:

 • 15 minutes without devices